mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') should never themselves use [IGameModelEdit](#T-ParquetClassLibrary-Games-IGameModelEdit 'ParquetClassLibrary.Games.IGameModelEdit').
+By design, children of [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') should never themselves use [IGameModelEdit](#T-ParquetClassLibrary-EditorSupport-IGameModelEdit 'ParquetClassLibrary.EditorSupport.IGameModelEdit').
 IGameModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Games-IGameModelEdit-EpisodeNumber'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IGameModelEdit-EpisodeNumber'></a>
 ### EpisodeNumber `property`

 ##### Summary

 Number of this episode in its sequence, if any.

-<a name='P-ParquetClassLibrary-Games-IGameModelEdit-EpisodeTitle'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IGameModelEdit-EpisodeTitle'></a>
 ### EpisodeTitle `property`

 ##### Summary

 Subtitle, if any.
-This will be used as the title of the episode if [IsEpisode](#P-ParquetClassLibrary-Games-IGameModelEdit-IsEpisode 'ParquetClassLibrary.Games.IGameModelEdit.IsEpisode') is `true`.
+This will be used as the title of the episode if [IsEpisode](#P-ParquetClassLibrary-EditorSupport-IGameModelEdit-IsEpisode 'ParquetClassLibrary.EditorSupport.IGameModelEdit.IsEpisode') is `true`.

-<a name='P-ParquetClassLibrary-Games-IGameModelEdit-FirstScriptID'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IGameModelEdit-FirstScriptID'></a>
 ### FirstScriptID `property`

 ##### Summary

 The [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') of the [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') to run when play begins.

-<a name='P-ParquetClassLibrary-Games-IGameModelEdit-IsEpisode'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IGameModelEdit-IsEpisode'></a>
 ### IsEpisode `property`

 ##### Summary

 If `true` this game is part of a longer sequence of games.

-<a name='P-ParquetClassLibrary-Games-IGameModelEdit-PlayerCharacterID'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IGameModelEdit-PlayerCharacterID'></a>
 ### PlayerCharacterID `property`

 ##### Summary